What your AI actually does. Not what it's claimed to do.

 Every AI system falls into one of four states.

 We classify systems on a single axis: how well the organization can defend what the AI is doing.
-The label drives the engagement.
+The classification drives the engagement.

 Documented behavior, evidence of testing, monitored outputs, clear escalation paths.
-This is the bar most organizations think they hit.
-Most don't.
+The bar most organizations think they hit.
+Most do not.

 Performance is real but uneven.
 The system handles known scenarios well, fails silently on edge cases, and no one is sure where the line is.

-It produces outputs, but they don't change decisions.
-Often a chatbot, a generated summary, or a model layered onto a process that already worked without it.
+It produces outputs, but they do not change decisions.
+Often a model layered onto a process that already worked without it.

 Behavior diverges from policy, claims, or contracts.
 Sometimes by design, sometimes by drift.
 This is where governance has to engage first.